nomad-coe/nomad/docs/dev_guidelines.rst

 Parsers
 ^^^^^^^

-There are several steps to take, to wrap a NOMOAD-coe parser into a nomad@FAIRDI parser:
+There are several steps to take, to wrap a NOMAD-coe parser into a nomad@FAIRDI parser:

 - Implement ``nomadcore.baseclasses.ParserInterface`` or a class with a similar constructutor and `parse` method interface.